“Just do it.”

 5. Blacks are more likely to kill cops than be killed by cops.
 This is according to FBI data, which also found that 40 percent of cop killers are black.
 According to Mac Donald, the police officer is 18.5 times more likely to be killed by a black than a cop killing an unarmed black person.

 In short, Colin was — and is — mistaken.
-He heard something, and instead of finding out whether it was true, he went to work on the phantom menace.
+It appears that he heard something, and instead of finding out whether it was accurate, he went to work on the phantom menace.
 In the process, he helped cripple an American institution (covered here) and became booed by crowds.
 He’s now a pariah, for the most unnecessary of reasons.

 He’s an unusual choice as Hero, not because he’s unpatriotic, but because he’s mistaken.